198th Airlift Squadron: Puerto Rico Air National Guard

-The wartime 463d Fighter Squadron was re-designated as the 198th Fighter Squadron, and was allotted to the Puerto Rico Air National Guard, on 24 May 1946.
-It was organized at Isla Grande Airport, San Juan, Puerto Rico, and was extended federal recognition on 23 November 1947 by the National Guard Bureau.
-The 164th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 463d Fighter Squadron.
-The squadron was equipped with F-47N Thunderbolts and was assigned to the Puerto Rico Air National Guard, operationally gained by Fourteenth Air Force, Air Defense Command.
+The 463d was redesignated the 198th Fighter Squadron and was allotted to the National Guard on 24 May 1946.
+It was organized at Isla Grande Airport, San Juan, Puerto Rico, and was extended federal recognition on 23 November 1947.
+The squadron was equipped with F-47N Thunderbolts and was assigned to the Puerto Rico National Guard, operationally gained by Fourteenth Air Force, Air Defense Command.

 Air Defense mission

 The mission of the 198th Fighter Squadron was the air defense of Puerto Rico.
 The short runways of Isla Grande Airport at the time did not allow safe jet operations.
 The squadron was forced to move its aircraft to the runways at the still under-construction San Juan International Airport maintaining the rest of its organization at Isla Grande Airport.
-The 198th was upgraded to F-86D day/night/all-weather Sabre Interceptors.
+The 198th was upgraded to North American F-86D Sabre interceptors.

 Tactical Fighter mission

 F-104D Starfighter of the 198th Tactical Fighter Squadron.

-On 15 October 1962, the Puerto Rico Air National Guard was expanded to a Group status, and the 156th Tactical Fighter Group was recognized and activated by the National Guard Bureau.
-The 156th was transferred to Tactical Air Command, with the 198th becoming at Tactical Fighter Squadron and assigned to the 156th TFG.
-Other squadrons assigned into the group were the 156th Headquarters, 156th Material Squadron (Maintenance), 156th Combat Support Squadron, and the 156th USAF Dispensary.
-With the transfer to TAC, the 198th received F-86H Sabre tactical fighters.
+On 15 October 1962, the Puerto Rico Air National Guard was expanded to a group status, and the 156th Tactical Fighter Group was recognized and activated by the National Guard Bureau.
+The 156th was transferred to Tactical Air Command, with the 198th becoming at Tactical Fighter Squadron and assigned to the 156th Group.
+Other elements assigned into the group were the 156th headquarters, 156th Material Squadron (Maintenance and Supply), 156th Combat Support Squadron, and the 156th USAF Dispensary.
+With the transfer to a tactical fighter role, the 198th received F-86H Sabre tactical fighters.

 In 1967, F-104C Starfighers (and an F-104D two-seat trainer) were assigned to the 156th, upgrading the group to Mach-2 supersonic tactical fighter-bombers, replacing the elderly F-86H Sabre fighter-bombers.
 The F-104C was equipped to carry bombs or rocket pods on under-wing and fuselage points.
 The upward-firing Lockheed C-2 rocket-boosted ejector seat was standard.
 The internal 20-mm rotary cannon of the F-104A was retained, as well as the ability to carry an AIM-9 Sidewinder air-to-air missile on each wingtip to fill an air defense interceptor mission.

 In 1975, the F-104s were retired, the 198th being the last USAF unit to fly the Starfighters.
 They were replaced by A-7D Corsair II ground support aircraft.
 Although designed primarily as a ground attack aircraft, it also had limited air-to-air combat capability.